Alton, Illinois: Education

+Alton Community Unit School District 11 covers the vast majority of the city, while a small section in the east is in the Bethalto Consolidated Unit School District 8.

-Based on 2006 district data, Alton Community Unit School District 11 enrollment stands at 6,480; the average number of teaching years in the district is 13.5; the high school graduation rate is 97.7%; the elementary pupil-teacher ratio is 18.9; and the secondary pupil-teacher ratio is 22.3.
+Based on 2006 district data, Alton SD 11 enrollment stood at 6,480; the average number of teaching years in the district is 13.5; the high school graduation rate is 97.7%; the elementary pupil-teacher ratio is 18.9; and the secondary pupil-teacher ratio is 22.3.
 The Alton High School has an award-winning math team and music program.
 Alton High School offers an honors program.

 Alton High School is the new public school, complete with a three-court gymnasium and six tennis courts.

 The Alton Middle School is housed in the old Alton High School complex.
 Alton Middle School serves grades 6–8.
 The school is made up of three buildings: the main building, annex, and Olin Building.
 The Main building is the oldest.
 It is of architectural interest for its Romanesque design.
 Alton Middle School is the largest middle school in Illinois, with approximately 1,500 students.

 The school system has a student program for 1st through 8th grades, covering the Middle School.
 This program gives participating students access to wider knowledge as well as special projects.

 Marquette Catholic High School, named after the French explorer, Father Jacques Marquette, serves the area as well.
 Its sports teams are called the Explorers.

 Alton was home to Shurtleff College from 1827 to 1957 and prominent military prep school Western Military Academy from 1879 to 1971.
 The Shurtleff campus is now the site of the Southern Illinois University School of Dental Medicine.

+Transportation

+Alton station provides Amtrak intercity rail service along the Lincoln Service route.
+Trains travel north to Chicago Union Station, and south to Gateway Transportation Center in St. Louis.
+Madison County Transit provides bus service in the city with hubs downtown and at the Amtrak station.

 Media

 Alton has one daily newspaper, The Telegraph, formerly the Alton Evening Telegraph.
 The Telegraph provides coverage of local news, as well as sports and relevant national news.

 Locally owned Big Z Media operates Radio Station WBGZ 1570AM and 107.1FM and Music Radio Station 94.3FM.
 In 2022, Big Z Media acquired AdVantage News, a free online (daily) and print newspaper, focusing on community features and hyperlocal news.

-Alton also has internet-based resource, Riverbender.com Named for the local bend in the Mississippi River, Riverbender is a portal serving local and national news, sports, obits, classifieds, and events.
-In 2007 it was the first company to broadcast the Alton High Schools' sports games live online.
+Alton also has internet-based resource, Riverbender.com.
+Named for the local bend in the Mississippi River, Riverbender is a portal serving local and national news, sports, obits, classifieds, and events.
+In 2007 it was the first company to broadcast the Alton High School's sports games live online.

 Film and television

 The 1979 feature film Dreamer, starring Tim Matheson, Susan Blakely and Jack Warden, was primarily shot on location in Alton.
-The McPike Mansion and Mineral Springs Hotel were featured on the Travel Channel series, Ghost Adventures.
+The McPike Mansion and Mineral Springs Hotel were featured on the Travel Channel series Ghost Adventures.
 Alton was featured on the third season of the Hulu series Small Business Revolution.